Scotland Yard protected gangland informant who helped kill a cop.

 Brynmor wasn’t a shy person in coming forward.
 We did have to ask the commissioner what his relationship was with this gunrunner.
 I didn’t do that face to face, that was done through a staff officer.”

-The reaction of detectives to his photo with Condon made Lindop chuckle.
+The reaction of detectives to the photo with Condon made Lindop chuckle.
 He then opened his safe, where a diary, contacts book, letters and various Polaroids were seized, according to records of the search.

 On the way to his house, where more illegal weapons were stored, Lindop’s chat was convivial.
 He casually mentioned that his wife was not going to be happy as she was preparing a birthday party for their son.